ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/assignment-guidelines.md

-We will check your class blog for assignments, looking at when and what you post.
+I will check your class blog for assignments, looking at when and what you post.
 Student blogs for this class are listed below:

 Student Blogs: